Compton scattering from the proton in an effective field theory with explicit Delta degrees of freedom: Details of the amplitudes

 \section{Details of the amplitudes}

-The nucleon Born diagrams calculated to fourth order are as given by McGovern~\cite{McG01} and reproduced in Eq.~\eqref{eq:Asinw}; they are indistinguishable from the full relativistic form given by Babusci et~al.\ \cite{Ba98} for the energies of interest.
+The nucleon Born diagrams calculated to fourth order are as given by McGovern~\cite{McG01}; they are indistinguishable from the full relativistic form given by Babusci et~al.\ \cite{Ba98} for the energies of interest.
 They are obtained from the diagrams of Fig.~\ref{fig:protborn}; the third-order vertex represented by a triangle employs terms given in Eqs.~(3.8) and (3.9) of Ref.~\cite{FMMS}; the divergences represented by $d_{24}$ and $d_{31}$ in the latter renormalise $Z_{\mathrm N}$ in Fig.~\ref{fig:protloop}(ii)(k) and the loop in (m).

 The fourth-order vertex represented by a diamond in Fig.~\ref{fig:protborn}(iii)(b) contributes to both the $\calO(e^2 P^2)$ Born amplitude and to the polarisabilities.
 The LECs $\delta\alphae$ and $\delta\betam$ of Eq.~\eqref{eq:LpiN4} result from linear combinations of the fourth-order operators $O_{89}$ to $O_{94}$, $O_{117}$ and $O_{118}$ of Ref.~\cite{FMMS}.
-The Born amplitudes also involve fixed-coefficient parts of these (table 6) together with those of the operators $X_{41}$, $X_{53}$ and $Y_{11}$.
+The Born amplitudes also involve fixed-coefficient parts of these (table 6 of~\cite{FMMS}) together with those of the operators $X_{41}$, $X_{53}$ and $Y_{11}$.
 The relevant $\beta$-functions are those of $O_{16}$ to $O_{20}$, $O_{152}$, $O_{153}$, $O_{160}$ and $O_{198}$ of Ref.~\cite{MMS} (though there would seem to be a misprint in one or more of the ``eye-graph" contributions as the divergence cancellation for $\delta\alphae$ does not quite work.)

-The pion-pole contributions are given by Bernard et~al.\ \cite{BKM} and in Eq.~\eqref{eq:pi-pole}; this form does not change at fourth order and is indeed relativistically invariant, although at higher orders still, form factors will enter at the vertices and the LEC $d_{18}$ shifts $\ga/\fpi$ to the numerically almost identical $\gpiNN/\MN$.
+The pion-pole contributions are given by Bernard et~al.\ \cite{BKM}; this form does not change at fourth order and is indeed relativistically invariant, although at fifth order form factors will enter at the vertices, and the LEC $d_{18}$ shifts $\ga/\fpi$ to the numerically almost identical $\gpiNN/\MN$.

 The $\piN$ loops of Fig.~\ref{fig:protloop} are given at third order by Bernard et~al.~\cite{BKM} and at fourth order by McGovern~\cite{McG01}.
 At both third and fourth order, we use $\omega_s=\sqrt{s}-\MN$ to shift the threshold to the correct energy, as detailed in Sec.~\ref{sec:thresholds}.
 The $\pi\Delta$ loops are given by Hildebrandt et~al.~\cite{Hi04} in their Appendix B, except that we use the Breit-frame photon energy $\w$ throughout in place of $\omega_s$ and $\omega_u$ to preserve crossing symmetry.